Your browser is not supported. Please update it.

 Failure to take relief under this Local Rule, or playing from a Wrong Place, incurs the General Penalty.

 C2.
-BUNKER CONSTRUCTION works on WELLINGTON COURSE: GUR and TIO
+BUNKER CONSTRUCTION works on WELLINGTON and Waterloo: GUR and TIO

-All new and re-modelled bunkers on all holes, 1-18, are now in play (GUR relief is no longer available).
+All new and re-modelled bunkers on holes 1-18, are now in play.
+GUR relief is no longer available for these bunkers, unless individually marked as GUR.

-One exception is the fairway bunker on the 2nd hole, Wellington, (which remains, temporarily, as GUR, pending reconstruction of its drainage)
+One specific exception is the fairway bunker on the 2nd hole, Wellington, which remains as GUR, pending reconstruction of its drainage.

 When GUR relief is taken, the player must proceed according to Rule 16.
 In summary: